Blundon Seminar Camp @ Memorial

 The winner of the Blundon Contest and of Euclid, Fermat and Cayley contests are presented with their award certificates and money prizes.
 Collective and individual photos are taken as well.

-Representative of the Department of education, Joanne Hogan presents awards to Fermat contest winners.
+Dr. Mark Abrahams, Dean of Science, presents awards to Fermat contest winners.

-Representative of the Faculty of Science, Dr. Andy Foster presents the Honorable mentions and placement awards for the Blundon contest.
+Head of the Math & Stats Department, Dr. J.C.
+Loredo-Osti, presents the Honorable mentions and placement awards for the Blundon contest.

-Representative of NLTA, Ms. Nicole Ash presents an individual plaque to the Blundon contest winner.
-(The award is accepted by the winners' grandfather).
+Representative of NLTA, Ms. Yvonne Dawe presents an individual plaque to the Blundon contest winner.

 Closing and On-Site Team Competitions Awards